Can an Employee Hold a Co-Worker Responsible in a Florida Workplace Accident Case?

 Have You Been Injured in an On-the-Job Accident?

 If you or someone close to you has recently been injured in a Florida workplace accident, you may be entitled to monetary compensation through either a Florida workers’ compensation claim or a Florida personal injury claim.
-At the South Florida law firm of Friedman Rodman & Frank, we handle both workers’ compensation and personal injury claims, and can help advise you of what makes sense in your situation.
+At the South Florida law firm of Friedman Rodman Frank & Estrada, P.A., we handle both workers’ compensation and personal injury claims, and can help advise you of what makes sense in your situation.
 Our dedicated team of Florida injury lawyers has extensive experience across both areas of law, and can confidently guide you through the process of obtaining fair compensation for your injuries.
 To learn more, call 877-448-8585 to schedule a free consultation today.

 Contact Information